Best Monster Cookies Recipe (Thick & Chewy)

 • Creamy peanut butter – Crunchy peanut butter is drier and too dense for these cookies.

-• Brown sugar and granulated sugar – I always use dark brown sugar for a deeper molasses flavor.
+• Dark brown sugar and granulated sugar – I always use dark brown sugar for a deeper molasses flavor.

 • Eggs – Use room-temperature eggs.

-• All-purpose flour, baking soda, and salt – The base ingredients for cookies.
+• All-purpose flour, baking soda, and salt – Base ingredients for cookies.

 • Cornstarch – This helps develop a more tender cookie.

-• Old-fashioned oats – Old-fashioned oats work best in these cookies, it creates thick and chewy cookies.
+• Old-fashioned oats – Old-fashioned oats work best in these cookies, they create thick and chewy cookies.
+Quick-cooking oats are smaller and create a finer texture in cookies.

 • Mini M&M’s, mini semi-sweet chocolate chips, and butterscotch chips – The fun little nibbles that make up the best Monster Cookies recipe!